logmatic/fluent-plugin-logmatic/README.md

 Usage
 =====

-"match" Tell fluentd how to send to Logmatic.io
+Configure the output plugin
 --------------------------

-To match events tagged logmatic, simply add the following code to your configuration file.
+To match events and send them to logmatic.io, simply add the following code to your configuration file.

 ```xml
 # Match events tagged with "logmatic.**" and